Iran’s Nuclear

 they initially had rejected were as much needed by them as the Shah of Iran, in

-and nurture their revolution.
+order to sustain and nurture their revolution.
 The much

 opposed intelligence agencies were revived and strengthened; technology and

-weapons acquisition was renewed to be able to fight the
+weapons acquisition was renewed to be able to fight the US instigated war with

 Iraq.The change that was brought about by the revolution resulted in political and economic changes most important of which were the expelling of foreigners from